terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

   * Verify your Internet connectivity is not having any issues.
   * OVAs are quite big, you could tune `upload_piece_size` to speed up the upload process.
   * If upload fails, or you need to re-upload it, you can do a `terraform apply -replace=vcloud_catalog_vapp_template.cse_ova`.
-  * Verify that there's not a huge latency between your VCD and the place where Terraform configuration is run.
+  * Verify that there's not a huge latency between your VCLOUD and the place where Terraform configuration is run.

 * Cluster creation is failing:
   * Please visit the [CSE documentation][cse_docs] to learn how to monitor the logs and troubleshoot possible problems.